-Although the Action for Health in Diabetes (Look AHEAD) trial did not show that an intensive lifestyle intervention reduced cardiovascular events in adults with type 2 diabetes who were overweight or obese (26), it did show the feasibility of achieving and maintaining long-term weight loss in patients with type 2 diabetes.
-In the Look AHEAD intensive lifestyle intervention group, mean weight loss was 4.7% at 8 years (27).
-Approximately 50% of intensive lifestyle intervention participants lost and maintained \geq 5% and 27% lost and maintained \geq 10% of their initial body weight at 8 years (27).
+Although the Action for Health in Diabetes (Look AHEAD) trial did not show that an intensive lifestyle intervention reduced cardiovascular events in adults with type 2 diabetes and overweight or obesity (31), it did show the

+Table 8.1-Treatment options for overweight and obesity in type 2 diabetes feasibility of achieving and maintaining long-term weight loss in patients with type 2 diabetes.
+In the Look AHEAD intensive lifestyle intervention group, mean weight loss was 4.7% at 8 years (32).
+Approximately 50% of intensive lifestyle intervention participants lost and maintained \geq 5% of their initial body weight, and 27% lost and maintained \geq 10% of their initial body weight at 8 years (32).
 Participants randomly assigned to the intensive lifestyle group achieved equivalent risk factor control but required fewer glucose-, blood pressure-, and lipid-lowering medications than those randomly assigned to standard care.
-Secondary analyses of the Look AHEAD trial and other large cardiovascular outcome studies document other benefits of weight loss in patients with type 2 diabetes, including improvements in mobility, physical and sexual function, and health-related quality of life (28).
+Secondary analyses of the Look AHEAD trial and other large cardiovascular outcome studies document other benefits of weight loss in patients with type 2 diabetes, including improvements in mobility, physical and sexual function, and health-related quality of life (23).
 A post hoc analysis of the Look AHEAD study suggests that heterogeneous treatment effects may have been present.
-Participants who had moderately or poorly controlled diabetes (A1C \geq 6.8% [51 mmol/mol]) as well as both those with well-controlled diabetes (A1C <6.8% [51 mmol/mol]) and good selfreported health were found to have significantly reduced cardiovascular events with intensive lifestyle intervention during follow-up (29).
+Participants who had moderately or poorly controlled diabetes (A1C \geq 6.8% [51 mmol/mol]) as well as those with well-controlled diabetes (A1C <6.8% [51 mmol/mol]) and good self-reported health were found to have significantly reduced cardiovascular events with intensive lifestyle intervention during follow-up (33).